vinaynair/BigMemoryCacheMigration/README.md

 $> sh scripts/writeValuesToCache.sh 4.3.0 config/ehcache-4.3.xml Cache1 values.txt
 ```

-To test, simply use a client that keeping listing the elements every 1s
+To test, simply use the client that get()s the key from the cache and prints the expiry time
 ```
-$> sh scripts/readValuesFromCache.sh 4.3.0 config/ehcache-4.3.xml Cache1 keys.txt
+$> sh scripts/getValueFromCache.sh 4.3.0 config/ehcache-4.3.xml Cache1 key-0
 ```

 # Troubleshooting common issues